PhilipSCA/philanderson-co-uk/john/learning/geography.md

 Wind sheer - difference in wind speeds
-Coriolis effect - winds curving because of Earth's rotation Elliptical orbit - oval shaped orbit of Sun from Earth
+Coriolis effect - winds curving because of Earth's rotation Elliptical orbit - oval shaped orbit of Sun from Earth Precession - Earth's axis wobbles like a spinning top Biotic - living
+Abiotic - non-living
+Ecosystem - all biotic and abiotic things working together to live in an area Producer - greens - uses sunlight energy to produce food Consumer - gets its energy by eating other organisms, producers or consumers Decomposer - organism that gets its energy by breaking down dead material, dead producers and consumers (fallen leaves or animal remains.
+Bacteria/ fungi)
+Tundra - found above 60N - winters very cold, summers are brief, little rainfall - layer of permafrost - no trees, mosses, grasses, low shrubs
+Grassland - Savannah grassland found between tropics, dry and wet seasons - mostly grass, few scattered trees Temperate grasslands - higher latitudes, more variation in temperature - less rainfall - Only grass Temperate deciduos rainforest - mid-latitudes

 ## Coasts
 Hydraulic action - the sheer impact of waves, and traps air in cracks, increasing pressure on rock